kartulita/wheatley/src/doc/CODING-STYLE.md

  * More than 4 levels of indentation?
 You should probably rethink your design...
-Pull big anonymous functions out and name/document them, separate big controller into many small services/directives.........
+Pull big anonymous functions out and name/document them, separate big controller into small services/directives.........

  * Line length > 80?
 Probably fine for JavaScript/C#, but don't exceed 200, and be worried if you exceed 160...